 As the AVP El Salvador’s Facilitating Team, we had the privilege of entering the Apanteos Prison for the second time with the aim of sharing and getting along with the incarcerated men and contributing to peace and reconciliation in the Preventive and Compliance Center in the Apanteos Prison in our country of El Salvador.

-Each activity, exercise, and shared experience help us to understand much better the personal, family and penitentiary situation of each inmate.
-This allows us to gain insights on how to serve them in a much more focused way, in a more conscientious way.
+Each activity, exercise, and shared experience helped us to understand much better the personal, family and penitentiary situation of each inmate.
+This allowed us to gain insights into how to serve them in a much more focused way, in a more conscientious way.
 This is reflected in the testimonies that we share below:

 I learned a way of coexistence distinct from our daily routines that will help me get along with my colleagues and people in society.
 I learned ways to love my neighbor and care for him and respect myself and others.
 I liked all the activities that we did from beginning to end because everything is a set of values, aptitudes and activities that when put into practice in life develop a perceptive self-realization.

 Despite spending so much time with my fellow inmates, I had not known who they were.
 Now, I am beginning to get to know them in a different way and appreciate their presence because I learn from them and they learn from me.
 In this way, this workshop has filled me with energy to move forward and be a better person every day.
 If I believe in the power that transforms, I can apply all of these techniques and values to have a fuller life All of this is fantastic.
 I thank God, the authorities, and the facilitating team for making all this possible!